-Art comes in many shapes and sizes, but there are certain popular ones depending on the type of artwork — namely photos and art prints — which makes it that much easier to find a way to display it.
+Art comes in many shapes and sizes.
+But when we’re talking about photographs and art prints, there are certain popular dimensions of art that make it easier to find a way to display it.

 Instead of measuring and figuring out the right dimensions of the frame and the mat board yourself, refer to our list of the most common mat opening and frame sizes based on your print or photograph.

-Note that Frame Destination cuts mat windows 1/8-inch smaller than prints 18 x 24 and under — allowing for more of the image to show through — while standard, off-the-shelf frames and other frame shops may cut them 1/4-inch smaller.
-The suggestions listed use Frame Destination mat cutting standards.
+Note that for prints measuring 18 x 24 inches and under, Frame Destination cuts the mat window 1/8 inch smaller than the print, allowing for more of the image to show through.
+Standard, off-the-shelf frames and other frame shops may cut the mats 1/4 inch smaller.
+The suggestions listed below use Frame Destination mat cutting standards.

 |Photo Print Size||Mat Window Opening||Picture Frame (Inside)|